 How do you stick to a bodybuilding diet while traveling?

 Another thing is, I always take an extended rest period after a contest.
-I probably trained about eight times in six weeks after my last contest in 2012.
-That was great for my body, and it was great mentally, too.
-I came back this year with more energy and enthusiasm than ever.
+It's great for my body, and it's great mentally, too.
+I come back with more energy and enthusiasm than ever.
 Learn to take time of when needed, listen to your body, and get enough warmups.
-It just takes an instant to injure yourself seriously, so make sure you’re mentally and physically ready for every set.
+It just takes an instant to injure yourself seriously, so make sure you’re mentally and physically ready for every set." - FLEX